HOW TO GET GIGS

 Book and promote your own gigs

 If there are venues close to you (or further afield if you’re feeling adventurous!) that work with outside promoters rather than their own in-house one, you can hire a venue yourself and book your own show.
-This is called “dry hire”.
+This is called self-promoting, and it’s an excellent way to take control.

-Book some other bands as well, to increase the chances of a good turnout and take a little bit of pressure off your own band.
+Book some other bands as well, to increase the chances of a good turnout and take a little bit of pressure off yourselves.
+The costs can also be shared between the bands to make things a little less stressful on the wallet.

 Work with local bands

-If you know of other bands in your area, it can be a good idea to approach them to see if they have any gigs lined up.
-If they do, you could ask if they are looking for an opening band or if they need another supporting slot filled on the bill.
+If you know of other bands in your area, it can be a good idea to approach them to see if they have any gigs coming up that they could use a support act for.
+Don’t be too proud to be the support or the warm-up.
+It’s all experience and all exposure.

-If bands are in the same position as you are and are struggling to find gigs, booking a gig between you and splitting the costs is an option.
+If bands are in the same position as you are and are struggling to find gigs, booking a gig between you is a great idea.
+It’s mutually beneficial, and it helps build a local community of bands who support each other.

-While some bands can get quite competitive, it is much more beneficial to strike up a relationship and help each other out when you are first starting out it.
+While some bands can get quite competitive, it is much more beneficial to strike up a relationship and work together.
+Help each other out, promote one another’s gigs, and you’ll find that more opportunities come your way.

-The live music scene is all about support and exposure, and when you are trying to find your footing, it is important to get as much of both as you can.
+The live music scene is all about support and exposure, and when you are trying to find your footing as a band in the live scene, working with other bands is a great way to cut through some of the difficult early stages.

 Attend other gigs

 Going to other gigs and getting to know the local music scene is an absolute must.
-Whether it’s open mic nights, popular local bands or anything else, it’s super important to get to know the local players and all the faces of your local music scene.
+Whether it’s open mic nights, showcases or full headline shows, if nothing else, it’s super important to get to know the local players and all the faces of your local music scene.

 It might cost you some money, but get out and meet some people.
 Buy some drinks, strike up conversations and see who you meet!